egberts/egberts.github.io-src/content/articles/dns-rr-sshfp.md

 Not following these rules could allow adversaries to create spoofed SSHFP records for your servers to impersonate them, making SSH connections to the servers insecure and vulnerable to attacks.

-If you must require absolute DNSSEC verified queries for all your DNS needs, you could insert the following into your `/etc/resolv.conf` (if you have libresolv v2.38 or later):
+If you must require absolute DNSSEC verified queries for all your DNS needs, you could insert the following into your `/etc/resolv.conf` (if you have glibc v2.38 or later):

 File: `/etc/resolv.conf`
 ```